RyanFitzgerald/vertical-timeline/README.md

 Name | Description | Default
 ---- | ----------- | -------
-startSide | Choose which side the first timelint point starts on | left alternate | Choose whether or not the points alternate sides | true animate | Choose whether or not points fade in as they appear in viewport (options: "fade") | null
+startLeft | Choose whether or not it starts on the left (false = right side) | true alternate | Choose whether or not the points alternate sides | true animate | Choose whether or not points fade in as they appear in viewport (options: "fade", "slide") | false arrows | Choose whether or not the content arrows show | true

 ## Example Usage